AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##KeyReversalUpAtEMA
 ### Description
-KeyReversalUpAtEMA searches within a specified number of periods for a reversal formation defined as such:
+KeyReversalUpAtEMA searches within a predefined number of periods to find a reversal formation with the following characteristics:

-1. The current close is higher than the previous close
-2. The current low is smaller than or equal to the lowest low within the last n bars
-3. The current low has touched or breached an EMA
+1	The current close is higher than the previous close 2	The current low is smaller than or equal to the lowest low within the last n bars 3	The current low has touched or breached an EMA

 See [*KeyReversalUp*], [*KeyReversalDown*], [*KeyReversalUpAtSMA*], [*KeyReversalDownAtSMA*], [*KeyReversalDownAtEMA*].